 You can definitely craft a perfect resume on the basis of your current one.
 You need to print it together with the targeted job description and find the parts that are similar.
 These parts will contain the keywords and the ideas you should cover in your resume.
 Also, you can submit your current resume to a free and quick review that is offered by the majority of resume writing companies.
-They provide very basic evaluation, but at least you will know which parts you need to focus on.
+They provide a very basic evaluation, but at least you will know which parts you need to focus on.

 Use ATS-friendly Templates and Formatting

 Strangely, people still do not pay attention to how their executive resumes appeal to the reader.
-Moreover, the recruitment technologies have moved forward and now recruiters do not have to process all resumes they receive.
-They only read dozens which are on the top of their selection lists.
+Moreover, recruitment technologies have moved forward and now recruiters do not have to process all resumes they receive.
+They only read dozens that are on the top of their selection lists.
 ATS and its algorithms made it easier for them to work but more difficult for you to reach a human recruiter.
-All you need to do is to focus on your formatting and simplify symbols and constructions you use so that it can pass the scanning system.
+All you need to do is to focus on your formatting and simplify the symbols and constructions you use so that it can pass the scanning system.